 The deadlines and audition dates vary according to each venue.
 If you are looking to audition outside of London, please note that there are a limited number of allotted times for each venue.
 We advise that you apply early to avoid disappointment.
+Please refer to the application form for the dates.
 We do not accept any late applications.

 7. Does RADA hold auditions outside of London?

 Yes.
-RADA holds regional auditions in Leicester, Manchester, Newcastle and Plymouth as well as overseas in Dublin, New York and Los Angeles.
-Audition dates are stated above, and on the application form.
+RADA holds regional auditions in Leicester, Manchester, Chester, Newcastle, Plymouth and Bristol as well as overseas in Dublin, New York and Los Angeles.
+Audition dates are on the application form.
 Please make sure you note the different closing dates if you would like to audition in locations outside London.